-already spayed, up to date with shots, not good with kids, and not good with dogs.
+already neutered, up to date with shots, not good with kids, and not good with cats.

-I am already spayed, up to date with shots, not good with kids, and not good with dogs.
+I am already neutered, up to date with shots, not good with kids, and not good with cats.

 Harvest Hills Animal Shelter is a non-profit organization which contracts with nineteen towns in Western Maine to accept neglected , stray and abandoned cats and dogs.
 These animals are brought in by the towns’ animal control officers.
 When space is available, Harvest Hills also accepts owner surrendered animals from all surrounding communities in Maine and New Hampshire and will assist other shelters by providing a safe place for adopt able animals that would otherwise be euthanised, or did not fit another shelters admission policies.